-- An original Official Abstract and Certification as approved (stamped/embossed) by the ISEF Scientific Review Committee. - a.
+- 1. An original Official Abstract and Certification as approved (stamped/embossed) by the ISEF Scientific Review Committee. - a.
 Upon SRC approval, the stamped/embossed Official Abstract and Certification will be provided. - The abstract must be the official International Science and Engineering Fair Abstract and embossed/ stamped by the ISEF Scientific Review Committee. - No other format or version of your approved Abstract & Certification will be allowed for any purpose at ISEF.
-Abstract handouts to judges and to the public are limited to UNALTERED photocopies of the official abstract and certification. - b.
+Judges are provided the official Abstract and Certification digitally; no handouts are permitted. - b.
 The term "abstract" may NOT be used as a title or reference for any information on a finalist's display or materials at the project except as part of displaying the official stamped/embossed abstract. - It is the recommendation of the Display & Safety Committee to NOT include the word "abstract" nor the abstract itself when preparing backboards or posters prior to the fair.
-However, it is reasonable to leave a blank space (8"1⁄2" x 11") on the backboard/poster so as to facilitate the addition of the official abstract.
+However, it is reasonable to leave a blank space (81/2" x 11") on the backboard/ poster so as to facilitate the addition of the official abstract.
 Keep in mind this document can also be displayed vertically on the front edge of the table or in a free-standing acrylic frame. - 2.
-ISEF Project Set-up Approval Form (received on-site at the Fair) - This form documents the project as approved by the Scientific Review Committee and is used to document the Display & Safety Committee's review process and final approval. - This form must be signed by the finalist and the Display & Safety Committee member at the time of inspection.
+ISEF Project Set-up Approval Form (received on-site at the Fair) - a.
+This form documents the project as approved by the Scientific Review Committee and is used to document the Display & Safety Committee's review process and final approval. - b.
+This form must be signed by the finalist and the Display & Safety Committee member at the time of inspection.